gpustack/gguf-parser-go/cmd/gguf-parser/README.md

         Specify the platform footprint(RAM,VRAM) in MiB, which is used to estimate the NonUMA usage, default is 150,250.
 Different platform always gets different RAM and VRAM footprints, for example, within CUDA, cudaMemGetInfo would occupy some RAM and VRAM, see https://stackoverflow.com/questions/64854862/free-memory-occupied-by-cudamemgetinfo. (default "150,250")
   -raw
         Output the file only, skip anything.
-  -repo string
-        [DEPRECATED, use --hf-repo instead] Repository of HuggingFace which the GGUF file store, e.g. NousResearch/Hermes-2-Theta-Llama-3-8B-GGUF, works with --file.
   -skip-architecture
         Skip to display architecture metadata.
   -skip-cache